HugoHasenbein/redmine_attribute_quickies/README.md

 or

 Support staff receives a phone call and provides support.
-After providing support on the phone support staff member clicks on preconfigured Attribute-Quicky in issue context menu and on just one click
+After providing support on the phone support staff member clicks on preconfigured Attribute-Quicky in issue context menu and on just **one click**
-  - sets time log to 1/4 hour for technical support
+  - sets time log to 1/4 hour for "technical support"
   - leaves comment in issue "technical support for software installation"

 or